-Safeguarding information should be treated as confidential and only shared as part of the agreed school and Coventry Safeguarding Children Partnership protocols.

-- All staff/volunteers in school have a responsibility to share relevant information about the protection of children with other professionals. - Staff / volunteers who receive information about children and their families in the course of their work shall only share that information only within appropriate contexts.
+- 107 Safeguarding information should be treated as confidential and only shared as part of the agreed school and Coventry Safeguarding Children Partnership protocols. - All staff/volunteers in school have a responsibility to share relevant information about the protection of children with other professionals. - 109 Staff / volunteers who receive information about children and their families in the course of their work shall only share that information only within appropriate contexts.

-Communication with parents / Carers
+Communication with Parents and Carers

 Parents and carers will be made aware of the school policy through published information and in initial meetings with parent and carers of new children.
 Parents and carers will be informed that in certain circumstances there may be a need to contact other agencies without first notifying them.
-This decision will be made in partnership between Education Services and Social Care Services.
+This decision will be made in partnership between Education Services and Children's Services.
 It will be made clear that this is a legal obligation and not a personal decision.
-Consent to share

-Photography and Images
+Consent to share Photography and Images

-- 77 Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins President Kennedy School. - Parents can withdraw consent at any time and must notify President Kennedy School if they do not wish their child's photographs to be used. - 79 Photographs of children used publicly will not be displayed with their name or other personal information. - Photographs of children will be processed in line with the General Data Protection Regulation.
+- 111 Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins President Kennedy School. - Parents can withdraw consent at any time and must notify President Kennedy School, in writing, if they do not wish their child's photographs to be used. - 113 Photographs of children used publicly will not be displayed with their name or other personal information. - 114 Photographs of children will be processed in line with the General Data Protection Regulation. - Online Learning may include the use of video conference technology and may involve the recording of lessons/or part of lessons.
+Students will be informed and recordings will be stored according to Data Protection guidelines and our Privacy Notice.